 Structure In section 2 we introduce the evidence on the distribution and transmission of preferences.
-In section 3 we develop a Barro-Becker model of fertility with heterogenous dynasties that differ according to their discount factor.
+In section 3 we develop a Barro-Becker model of fertility where the key departure is to introduce heterogenous dynasties that differ according to their discount factor.
+This simple model serves to lay out the role of the selection mechanism in driving changes in the interest rate.
 We calibrate the model and compare its quantitative implications to the historical record.
-Section 4 extends the baseline model to incorporate endogenous capital accumulation, a calibration of child costs, life expectancy and productivity to match the historical path of population and income per capita, and a Blanchard (1985)-type mechanism with a form of imperfect altruism in which life expectancy affects savings.
-Section 5 quantifies the contribution of selection to the decline in interest rates in each of these models, and compares other implications of the model to historical data such as the investment rate.
+Section 4 extends the baseline model to incorporate endogenous capital accumulation and calibrates child costs, life expectancy and productivity to match the historical path of population and income per capita.
+We also introduce Blanchard (1985)-type mechanism with a form of imperfect altruism in which life expectancy impacts effective patience.
+We then quantify the contribution of selection to the decline in interest rates in each of these models.
+Section 5 explores external validity by comparing other implications of the model to historical data such as the investment rate.
 Section 6 discusses the implications of imperfect transmission or mutation of preferences.
 Finally, section 7 offers some concluding remarks.